ELISpot: Applications of ELISpot and FluoroSpot

-The ELISpot and FluoroSpot assays can be used in many research fields: vaccine development, cancer, allergies, monocytes/macrophages/dendritic cells characterization, apolipoproteins analysis, and veterinary research.
+The ELISpot and FluoroSpot assays can be used in many research fields: vaccine development, cancer, allergies, monocytes/macrophages/dendritic cells characterization, apolipoproteins analysis, and veterinary research ^{[citations 10, 11, and 12 require update]}.
 With the ELISpot, you can study antigen-specific cytokine responses, antibody specific secreting cells, tumor antigens, granzyme B and Perforin release by T cells, vaccine efficacy, epitope mapping, cytotoxic T-cell activity, detection of IL-4, IL-5, and IL-13, vaccine-induced antibody responses, antigen-specific memory B cells, and much more.

 More specifically, the T-cell ELISpot assay is used to characterize T-cell subsets.
 This is because the assay can detect the production of cytokines IFN-y, IL-2, TNF-alpha, IL-4, IL-5, and IL-13.
 The first three cytokines are produced by Th1 cells, while the last three are produced by Th2 cells.
 Measuring T-cell responses through cytokine production also makes it possible to study vaccine efficacy.

 With T-cell FluoroSpot, you can monitor tumor-infiltrating lymphocytes.
 You can also analyze the IFN-y cytokine and granzyme B secretion in order to assess cytotoxic T-cell responses.
 Both of these are used for cancer research.

 With B-cell FluoroSpot, vaccine efficacy can also be observed by quantifying the secretion of IgG, IgA, and IgM before and after a vaccination.
 This analysis of multiple immunoglobulins is made possible because of the fluorescence method used in the FluoroSpot.